srinivassaitangudu/helpers1/docs/coding/all.type_hints.how_to_guide.md

 ## Disabling `mypy` errors

-- If `mypy` reports an error and you don't understand why, please ping one of the python experts asking for help
+- If `mypy` reports an error and you don't understand why, please ping one of the Python experts asking for help
 - If you are sure that you understand why `mypy` reports and error and that you can override it, you disable this `error`
 - When you want to disable an error reported by `mypy`: